 With thousands of accomodation options, you will find a place to stay in Paris, no matter what your travel dates.

 The peak travel period to Paris is June through mid-September.
-Shoulder seasons are late September to mid-December Christmas in Paris is another high season from around Decemeber 18 and running to the first week of January.
+Shoulder seasons are late September to mid-December Christmas in Paris is another high season that lasts from around Decemeber 18 through the first week of January.

 Flight dates booked?
 Now it's time to decide on accommodations.